-Human beings are culture-bearing species that fall under the genus Homo and the family Hominidae.
+Human beings are culture species that fall under the genus Homo and the family Hominidae.
 In appearance, human beings are physically similar to apes.
 Earlier, only human beings were the species exclusive to the family Hominidae.
-But a recent study suggests that chimpanzees are more closely related to humans than gorillas and the last mutual ancestor amongst humans and chimpanzees, lived about 6 to 7 million years ago.
+But a recent study suggests that chimpanzees are more closely related to humans than gorillas and the last mutual ancestor between humans and chimpanzees, lived about 6 to 7 million years ago.

 The human body undergoes numerous changes and developments since conception.
 The food humans eat, helps them to develop.
 If we look at this historical trail of human evolution, there are many highlights to be looked upon.
 But for now, let’s look at the life cycle of a human being to get a better understanding.